latchset/jwcrypto/docs/source/jwk.rst

 The jwk Module implements the `JSON Web Key`_ standard.
-A JSON Web Key is represented by a JWK object, related utility classes and functions are availbale in this module too.
+A JSON Web Key is represented by a JWK object, related utility classes and functions are available in this module too.

 .. _JSON Web Key: http://tools.ietf.org/html/rfc7517